mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 multi-file autocompletes, for mostly incremental tasks ("add a new feature flag", "incorporate this new protocol", "expose this as a CLI") or, if something greenfield, iterating over a design collaboratively and not "just do it".
-This is about collaborative, iterative programming, not zero-shot full blown apps.
+This is about collaborative, iterative programming, not zero-shot full-blown apps.

 For code that is committed into a serious project repo, all design decisions and concepts and code structures are committed in the style and care as if I